 Quincy is a picturesque town with a historic downtown, a beautiful courthouse, and murals.
 On most weekends, you can find live local music to end your adventurous leaf-peeping day.

 Some of the best fall hikes in and around Quincy include Cascade Trail, Spanish Ridge, Monument Trail, Q Trail, Feather River College Community Trail, and Mill Creek Trail.
 Check out our Hiking Guide to learn more.

 Highlights: The scenic drive through North Central to Northwest Plumas County meanders along creeks and valleys and provides countless photo opportunities, ending with Lake Almanor and Volcanic National Park.

-The first section of 89 follows Indian Creek and use to include some of the best fall colors in the county but after the Dixie Fire ripped through that area last August it will take many years for it to regain its beauty Masses of golden oak, chokecherry, and dogwood which lined one side of the road, while on the other, the crystalline waters of the creek are accented with amber willow and flaming red Indian rhubarb.
+The first section of 89 follows Indian Creek and used to include some of the best fall colors in the county, but after the Dixie Fire ripped through that area in August of 2021, it will take many years to regain its beauty.
+Masses of golden oak, chokecherry, and dogwood lined one side of the road, while on the other side, the crystalline waters of the creek were accented with amber willow and flaming red Indian rhubarb.

 If you veer off Highway 89 toward Taylorsville, you can take in the entire expanse of Indian Valley at the base of Mt.
 Hough.
 Broadbands of oak and aspen descend the mountain ravines, resembling giant saffron waterfalls.